- Discover the country and currency range of WorldRemit's online transfer service.

 Does WorldRemit have dedicated customer support?

-There are three different ways you can receive any information you may require from WorldRemit.
+There are three ways to receive any information you may require from WorldRemit.
 The first is their FAQs.
-Their websites contain answers to a series of frequently asked questions that may help you with your problem.
+In addition, their websites contain answers to frequently asked questions that may help you with your problem.

-If these questions don't help you, use a support chatbox and chat with one of the dedicated agents who will only require your transaction number to help.
-Finally, you can make a phone call and speak directly with customer service staff for information.
+If these questions don't help you, use a support chatbox and chat with one of the dedicated agents, who will only require your transaction number to help.
+Finally, you can phone and speak directly with customer service staff for information.

-WorldRemit is an online-only service for the sender (unlike, for example, Western Union, which provides an over-the-counter service at branches and agencies) but has plenty of funds delivery options (unlike PayPal).
+WorldRemit is an online-only service for the sender (unlike, for example, Western Union, which provides an over-the-counter service at branches and agencies).
+Still, it has plenty of funds delivery options (unlike PayPal).